 - 1. The products developed from the model, i.e., the base and future year scenarios used for network analysis of air quality and travel demand will be reviewed, evaluated, and utilized as part of any changes/ updates to the LRTP and TIP. - 2.
-Continue to refine and update the Old Colony travel demand model to include the block group demographic data from U.S. Census; contract with consultant as needed; this information will be used to calibrate the model (this may include utilizing consultants under contract). - 3.
+Continue to refine and update the Old Colony travel demand model to include the block group demographic data from U.S. Census.
+This information will be used to calibrate the. - 3.
 Continue to collect/ compile, update traffic count data, and adjust as necessary to refine the accuracy of the model. - 4.
 Develop external zones from external stations on the fringe areas of the region to improve the calibration of the existing conditions as appropriate. - 5.
-Utilize the refined and calibrated model for analyzing alternatives in the development and refinement of the Long-Range Transportation Plan and other transportation or corridor studies (this may include utilizing consultants under contract). - 6.
+Utilize the refined and calibrated model for analyzing alternatives in the development and refinement of the Long-Range Transportation Plan and other transportation or corridor. - 6.
 Analyze forecast information to identify deficiencies as required for the LRTP and Air Quality Conformity.
 Evaluate improvement strategies.
 Incorporate findings in the LRTP as appropriate. - 7.
 Assist MassDOT in the preparation of statewide modeling efforts as needed.
 Integrate the U.S. Census Block Group data and MassDOT Road Inventories Files into TransCAD model for use with the statewide travel demand model. - 8.
 Collect data on existing services provided by the MBTA, BAT, and GATRA.
 This data collection will include route and service information provided by the respective transit providers as appropriate. - 9.
 Collect data on needs for transit services across region.
 Data will be collected using a variety of techniques such as ridership surveys origin/ destination, license plate surveys, and mode split analysis as appropriate.